The world is full of marketing noise…

 You’ll come across Canva flyer templates throughout this article.
 Clicking on these will open the template in your own Canva account, for you to customize and use in your next offline marketing campaign.

-To know which ones are customizable Canva templates, look for the “Edit this design in Canva” caption on the right.
+To know which ones are customizable Canva templates, look for the “Edit this design in Canva” caption.

 01. Embrace Color